 Using WPML with the AVADA theme

-Avada is, in their words, incredibly responsive, with a refreshingly clean design.
-And it has some awesome features, premium sliders, unlimited colors, advanced theme options and much more!
-If you have chosen Avada as your site’s theme, we’ll teach you in this tutorial how to turn it multilingual with WPML.
+Avada is a highly responsive theme with a modern and clean design.
+It has many features such as premium sliders, unlimited colors, advanced theme options, and much more!
+If you have chosen Avada as your site’s theme, this tutorial teaches you how to turn it multilingual with WPML.

-- The Avada theme, also available from Theme Forest.
+- The Avada theme (version 3.9.3 or above), also available from Theme Forest.

-- A recent version of WPML, including the String Translation and Translation Management modules.
+- A recent version of WPML (version 3.3.6 or above), including the String Translation, Translation Management and Media translation add-ons.

-- The WPML Getting Started Guide contains clear explanations of many of the steps involved into turning an Avada site multilingual with WPML.
-You’ll want to refer later to some of its subtopics, such as Theme and Plugin Localization, Menu Synchronization, and String Translation.
-We recommend you keep this guide open while following this tutorial.
+- WPML’s Getting Started Guide will help you in setting up WPML in a few minutes.
+You will want to refer later to some of its subtopics, such as Theme and Plugin Localization and String Translation.
+We recommend that you keep this guide open while following this tutorial.

-- Translating custom post types and taxonomies: portfolios, sliders,…
+- Translating other pages, posts, custom post types, and taxonomies

 - Install the Avada theme and activate it.

-- Install and activate the core WPML plugins (WPML Multilingual CMS, WPML String Translation, WPML Translation Management), and then other WPML plugins that may depend on them.
+- Install and activate the core WPML plugins (WPML Multilingual CMS, WPML String Translation, WPML Translation Management) first, followed by other WPML plugins that may depend on them.